KeyanSong/431-2018/slides/class26/README.md

 - Effectively and appropriately responding to questions.
 - Avoiding making clearly incorrect statements about data, statistical methods, or the subject matter.

+## What is the most important tool I use in R to debug your code?

+Counting things.
+Running your code about a column `col` in your data frame `df`, and then inspect it (usually with `df %>% count(col, sort = TRUE)`) to see what it produces.

 ## Visualization of the Day

-Here is a [Master List of 50 ggplot2 Visualizations with full R code](http://r-statistics.co/Top50-Ggplot2-Visualizations-MasterList-R-Code.html) by Selva Prabhakaran.
+[Bussed Out: How America Moves its Homeless](https://www.theguardian.com/us-news/ng-interactive/2017/dec/20/bussed-out-america-moves-homeless-people-country-study), by Nadieh Bremer, from [The Guardian, 2017-12-20](https://www.theguardian.com/us-news/ng-interactive/2017/dec/20/bussed-out-america-moves-homeless-people-country-study).
+The key visualization just won an [Information Is Beautiful Award](https://www.informationisbeautifulawards.com/showcase/3134-bussed-out-how-america-moves-its-homeless).

-## Two Last Things
+## Three Last Things

 1. Here is Jeff Leek's [Non-comprehensive list of awesome things other people did in 2017](https://simplystatistics.org/2017/12/20/a-non-comprehensive-list-of-awesome-things-other-people-did-in-2017/)
   - The [Exploring Histograms](http://tinlizzie.org/histograms/) essay by Aran Lunzer and Amelia McNamara, for example, is something to see.

+2. Here is a [Master List of 50 ggplot2 Visualizations with full R code](http://r-statistics.co/Top50-Ggplot2-Visualizations-MasterList-R-Code.html) by Selva Prabhakaran.

-2. [The Ten Fallacies of Data Science](https://towardsdatascience.com/the-ten-fallacies-of-data-science-9b2af78a1862) is great.
+3. [The Ten Fallacies of Data Science](https://towardsdatascience.com/the-ten-fallacies-of-data-science-9b2af78a1862) is great.
 I particularly like Number 7 and Number 1.

 ![](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class26/reproducible.png)